 All paid subscriptions give you access to all RoboCamp lessons.
 The price primarily depends on the number of Teacher Accounts, i.e. the number of teachers conducting robotics classes.
 To compare all other features, go here.

 Certainly.
-Click the icon in the bottom-right corner to activate chat.
-You can also reach us by sending a message to firstname.lastname@example.org, or even talk to one of our consultants directly - simply pick a date to book you call.
+You can easily reach us by sending a message to firstname.lastname@example.org, or even talk to one of our consultants directly - simply pick a date to book you call.